ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Experiments

-To better evaluate the performance of style-controllable models on many-to-many tasks, we compared the results of ControlSpeech with controllable baseline models on the many-to-many test set from the VccmDataset.
-Specifically, the MOS-TS metric was used to assess whether the timbre remains stable across 60 different style descriptions for four speakers.
-Additionally, we selected three pairs of six different style descriptions under 50 different timbre prompts, with pitch, speed, and energy labels set to normal, fast, normal; normal, slow, normal; high, normal, normal; low, normal, normal; normal, normal, high; and normal, normal, low, respectively.
-The MOS-SA and MOS-SD metrics represent the accuracy and diversity of style control for each pair respectively.
-The experimental results are shown in Table \ref{table4}.
-We found that ControlSpeech significantly outperforms PromptStyle and InstructTTS in both the MOS-SA and MOS-SD metrics.
-This indicates that the unique SMSD module design in ControlSpeech enables it to synthesize speech that is both accurate and diverse.
+To better evaluate the performance of style-controllable models on addressing the many-to-many issue, we compare ControlSpeech with controllable baseline models on the VccmDataset \textbf{\textit{test set D}}.
+Results are shown in Table~\ref{table4}.
+We find that ControlSpeech markedly outperforms PromptStyle and InstructTTS on both MOS-SA (style accuracy) and MOS-SD (style diversity) metrics.
+This suggests that the unique SMSD module in ControlSpeech enables the model to synthesize both accurate and diverse speech.